SRCF/docs/source/app-hosting/index.rst

 2. Place a startup script at ``~/myapp/run``.
 Your script should end by ``exec``\ ing the server process.
-If you followed one of our tutorials for Django, Node or Rails, you’ve already created this file, so can move on to the next step.
+If you followed one of our tutorials for Django, Node or Rails, you've already created this file, so can move on to the next step.

    Otherwise, an example would be: